north-road/slyr/docs/src/user_guide/troubleshooting.md

 For best conversion results you should source these missing fonts and install them on the system.

+Unfortunately, due to licensing restrictions, we are unable to distribute any of the ESRI fonts along with SLYR.
+Users will need to source these fonts from a workstation with ArcMap or ArcGIS Pro installed and install them manually onto their workstations.

 ## GeoDatabases

 ### Missing or invisible features